blockxlabs/enzyme/readme.md

 - Go to chrome://extensions
 - Enable 'Developer Mode' (top right corner of window)
 - Click "Load Unpacked" and select the enzyme/dev/ directory
+- Navigate to : https://localhost:3000 and accept the https connection

 The Enzyme icon should show up in your Chrome toolbar.